jedoyt/NBA_MVP_Prediction_Model/README.md

 2. nbaPlayers_StatsScraper.py --> A module containing two methods for webscraping data
 3. datasetFactory.py --> Running this generates csv files of webscraped data from https://www.basketball-reference.com/
 4. model.py --> Contains the Machine Learning Model.
 Not yet available for now.
-Once available this the next program to run after datasetFactory.py and would finally generate the predictions
+Once available this is the next program to run after datasetFactory.py and would finally generate the predictions

 Before running the datasetFactory.py, it's best to read and test the codes from the notebook for complete familiarization.
 Open this first `NBA MVP Prediction Model - Notes.ipynb` using the Jupyter Notebook.